 Excel VLOOKUP to Find Last Value in Column (with Alternatives)

-VLOOKUP is a very popular function in Excel which refers to the vertical lookup.
-We can use the built-in VLOOKUP function or we can even make our own formulas that will work as vertical lookup to return values with more dynamic criteria.
-In this article, I am going to show how to find the last value in a column with VLOOKUP in Excel.
+Finding a value in a column – a vertical lookup – is a common task when working in Excel.
+Excel provides a built-in VLOOKUP function for this purpose, but this has limitations, To work round these, we can make our own formulas that will work as vertical lookup to return values with more dynamic criteria.
+In this article, we will examine how to find the last value in a column with VLOOKUP, the limitations of this method, and several alternative methods.

-Let’s get introduced to our workbook first.
-In this datasheet, I have used 3 columns and 10 rows to present some salespersons’ sales amounts according to the corresponding dates.
+Let’s get introduced to our sample dataset first.
+It has 3 columns and 10 rows to containing some salespersons’ sales amounts on particular dates.

 Use of VLOOKUP Function to Find the Last Value in a Column